-21. For reasons unrelated to the 1940 Act, however, Internal Revenue Service Revenue Ruling 81-225 (Sept.
+22. Applicants note that, for reasons unrelated to the 1940 Act, however, Internal Revenue Service Revenue Ruling 81-225 (Sept.
 25, 1981) effectively deprived variable annuities funded by publicly available mutual funds of their tax-benefited status.
 The Tax Reform Act of 1984 codified the prohibition against the use of publicly available mutual funds as an investment vehicle for Variable Contracts (including variable life contracts).
-Section 817(h) of the Internal Revenue Code of 1986, as amended (the "Code"), in effect requires that the investments made by variable annuity and variable life insurance separate accounts be "adequately diversified."
-If a separate account is organized as a UIT that invests in a single fund or series, the diversification test will be applied at the underlying fund level, rather than at the separate account level, but only if "all of the beneficial interests" in the underlying fund "are held by one or more insurance companies (or affiliated companies) in their general account or in segregated asset accounts. " Accordingly, a UIT separate account that invests solely in a publicly available mutual fund will not be adequately diversified.
-In addition, any underlying mutual fund, including any Portfolio, that sells shares to separate accounts, in effect, would be precluded from also selling its shares to the public.
-Consequently, there will be no public shareholders of any Portfolio.
+Section 817(h) of the Internal Revenue Code of 1986, as amended ("Code") in effect requires that the investments made by variable annuity and variable life insurance separate accounts be "-- adequately diversified."
+If a separate account is organized as a UIT that invests in a single fund or series, the diversification test will be applied at the underlying fund level, rather than at the separate account level, but only if "all of the beneficial interests" in the underlying fund "are held by one or more insurance companies (or affiliated companies) in their general account or in segregated asset accounts " Accordingly, a UIT separate account that invests solely in a publicly available mutual fund will not be adequately diversified.
+In addition, any underlying mutual fund, including any Fund, that sells shares to separate accounts, in effect, would be precluded from also selling its shares to the public.
+Consequently, there will be no public shareholders of any Fund.

-22. Shared funding by unaffiliated insurance companies does not present any issues that do not already exist where a single insurance company is licensed to do business in several or all States.
-A particular State insurance regulatory body could require action that is inconsistent with the requirements of other States in which the insurance company offers its policies.
-The fact that different insurers may be domiciled in different States does not create a significantly different or enlarged problem.
+23. Applicants submit that shared funding by unaffiliated insurance companies does not present any issues that do not already exist where a single insurance company is licensed to do business in several or all states.
+A particular state insurance regulatory body could require action that is inconsistent with the requirements of other states in which the insurance company offers its policies.
+According to Applicants, the fact that different insurers may be domiciled in different states does not create a significantly different or enlarged problem.

-23. Shared funding by unaffiliated insurers, in this respect, is no different than the use of the same investment company as the funding vehicle for affiliated insurers, which Rules 6e-2(b)(15) and 6e-3(T)(b)(15) under the 1940 Act permit.
-Affiliated insurers may be domiciled in different States and be subject to differing State law requirements.
-Affiliation does not reduce the potential, if any exists, for differences in State regulatory requirements.
-In any event, the conditions set forth below are designed to safeguard against, and provide procedures for resolving, any adverse effects that differences among State regulatory requirements may produce.
-If a particular State insurance regulator's decision conflicts with the majority of other State regulators, then the affected insurer will be required to withdraw its Separate Account's investment in the affected Trust.
-This requirement will be provided for in agreements that will be entered into by Participating Insurance Companies with respect to their participation in the relevant Portfolio.
+24. Applicants contend that shared funding by unaffiliated insurers, in this respect, is no different than the use of the same investment company as the funding vehicle for affiliated insurers, which Rules 6e-2(b)(15) and 6e-3(T)(b)(15) under the 1940 Act permit.
+Affiliated insurers may be domiciled in different states and be subject to differing state law requirements.
+Applicants assert that affiliation does not reduce the potential, if any exists, for differences in state regulatory requirements.
+Applicants state that, in any event, the conditions set forth below are designed to safeguard against, and provide procedures for resolving, any adverse effects that differences among state regulatory requirements may produce.
+If a particular state insurance regulator's decision conflicts with the majority of other state regulators, then the affected insurer will be required to withdraw its Separate Account's investment in the affected Trust.
+This requirement will be provided for in agreements that will be entered into by Participating Insurance Companies with respect to their participation in the relevant Fund.